Olavinlinna: Warfare

 Olofsborg withstood several sieges by the Russians during the First and Second Russian-Swedish wars.
 A brisk trade developed under the umbrella of the castle towards the end of the 16th century, giving birth to the town of Savonlinna, which was chartered in 1639.

-While the castle was never captured by force, its garrison agreed to terms of surrender twice; first to invading Russians on 28 July 1714 and the second time on 8 August 1743, with the latter conflict's peace treaty in form of the Treaty of Åbo leading to the castle and the entire region being seceded to Empress Elizabeth of Russia.
+While the castle was never captured by force, its garrison agreed to terms of surrender twice; first to invading Russians on 28 July 1714 and the second time on 8 August 1743, with the latter conflict's peace treaty in form of the Treaty of Åbo leading to the castle and the entire region being ceded to Empress Elizabeth of Russia.
 During the Russian era Alexander Suvorov personally inspected rearmament of the fortress.

 Several devastating fires destroyed much of the castle's decor in the 19th century, all of its original furnishings were destroyed.

+Border conflicts

+After the conclusion of the Russo-Swedish War of 1495-1497, Sten Sture returned to Sweden and discovered that a large revolt had begun against him, resulting in the Battle of Rotebro where he was deposed in favor of King Hans of Denmark.

+In August of 1499, the governor of Vyborg, Eric Bielke, received alarming reports about battles against Russian forces who believed Nyslott was rightfully Russian and were attempting to move the border posts to include the town within Russian territory.
+Of the 1,000 Russians that took part in the fighting, only about 200 are said to have been equipped with firearms; the others fought with axes and sabers.
+In the following battles, the Russians suffered heavy casualties and were repulsed.

+While further details on the battles are not known, they seem to have been limited to the area around Nyslott.
+On the 14th of September 1504, Eric Bielke was able to sign a truce lasting 20 years with the Russians.
+The next major war between Sweden and Russia would not come until 1554.
+Despite this, there was no guaranteed peace on the border between them, and among other things a letter from 1509 tells that "the enemies of God and Christendom, the intransigent Russians" have ravaged Finland.

+Life inside the castle

+Olavinlinna Castle had a maximum population of about 200 people, but it was a cold and damp place to live, especially in winter.
+Olavinlinna Castle also raised rams; on the feast day of the castle's patron saint, Saint Olaf, in late July, people would eat a meal of ram meat.

 Tourism

-The castle hosts several small exhibitions, including the Castle Museum which displays artifacts found in the castle or related to it, and the Orthodox Museum which displays icons and other religious artifacts both from Finland and Russia.
+The castle hosts several small exhibitions.
+These include the Castle Museum which displays artifacts found in the castle or related to it, and the Orthodox Museum which displays icons and other religious artifacts both from Finland and Russia.

 Olavinlinna is the initial model for Kropow Castle in the bande dessinée King Ottokar's Sceptre, an album in the series of Adventures of Tintin created by Hergé.